walkerleigh/home-assistant.io/source/_integrations/light.mqtt.markdown

   required: false
   type: template
 color_temp_template:
   description: "[Template](/docs/configuration/templating/#using-templates-with-the-mqtt-integration) to extract color temperature from the state payload value.
-Expected result of the template is an integer representing mired units."
+Expected result of the template is an integer.
+If `color_temp_kelvin` is `true` the expected value is in Kelvin else mireds are expected."
   required: false
   type: template
 command_off_template: